jeromerg/NUtil/Readme.md

 ### Pairwise Generator
 <a name="pairwise"></a>

-Considering a list of discrete and finite sets, the `PairwiseGenerator ` generates a list of tuples ensuring that all pairs between all sets pairwise appear at least once.
+Consider (S1, S2 ...
+Sn) n finite sets, the `PairwiseGenerator` generates an enumeration of tuples (s1, s2 ... sn) which ensures that any pair (si, sj) from any pair of set (Si, Sj) appears at least once.

 <!--# PairwiseGenerator -->
 ```C#